ucisysarch/openvx_apps/README.md

 lib : static .lib files

 --------------
 Own module 'findSiftKeypointNode' is a testing code yet.
-This just add 3 2d points into vx_array passed as parameter to be printed out on console.
+Took 3 vx_image as inputs and write to their local maxima/minima point into 'www.txt'.
+Other parameters vx_array and vx_int32 still not implemented.